CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 Flaky tests are a delivery tax

-If tests are flaky, teams stop trusting CI.
-Track flaky test rate and fix them as a first-class reliability issue.
+If tests fail randomly, teams stop trusting CI and start bypassing it.
+Track flaky test rate and treat it like a reliability defect.

-6. Artifacts, Versioning, and Build Once / Deploy Many
+6. Artifacts & Promotion: Build Once / Deploy Many

 7. DevSecOps: Security Scans (SAST, SCA, Containers, IaC)